On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 We will repeatedly refer to the \emph{type} of a subgroup, following the terminology in~\cite{KL}.
 If $H\in \mathscr{S}$, then the type of $H$ will be the socle of the almost simple group $H$.
 On the other hand, if $H\in \mathscr{C}$, then the type of $H$ will give an approximate group-theoretic description of $H$ and will often indicate the underlying geometry associated to it.
 For example, if $G_0 = {\rm PSL}_n(q)$ and $H$ is of type ${\rm GL}_k(q)\wr S_t$, then $H$ is a stabiliser of a direct sum decomposition $V = V_1\oplus \cdots \oplus V_t$, where ${\rm dim}V_i = k$ for all $i$.

-Our standard reference for the existence, structure and maximality of subgroups in $\mathscr{C}$ will be~\cite{KL}, where Kleidman and Liebeck provide a complete description of the structure of geometric structures and determine maximality (up to conjugacy) for $n\geqs 13$.
-For classical groups with dimension at most $12$ our standard reference becomes~\cite{BHR}, where Bray, Holt and Roney-Dougal determine all the maximal subgroups (up to conjugacy) of the low-dimensional classical groups.
+Our standard reference for the existence, structure and maximality of subgroups in $\mathscr{C}$ will be~\cite{KL}, where Kleidman and Liebeck provide a complete description of the structure of geometric subgroups and determine maximality (up to conjugacy) for groups whose natural module has dimension $n\geqs 13$.
+For classical groups whose natural module has dimension at most $12$ our standard reference becomes~\cite{BHR}, where Bray, Holt and Roney-Dougal determine all the maximal subgroups (up to conjugacy) of the low-dimensional classical groups.

 In view of the above discussion, we now provide a version of Aschbacher's theorem on subgroup structure of classical groups:

 \begin{thm} Let $G$ be an almost simple classical group with socle $G_0$, and let $H$ be a core-free maximal subgroup of $G$.
 Then $H\in \mathscr{C}\cup \mathscr{S} \cup \mathscr{N}$. \end{thm}